-Looking ahead… to when we will look back…and twelve things to avoid in comms in 2020
+Looking ahead… Twelve things to avoid in comms in 2020

 Whilst some stories feel like they will be with us forever, literally stumbling on down ever fractured yet depressingly similar routes, there are others that as communications and storytelling specialists are actually in our power to change and adapt, without having to rely on gift receipts to return the thinking later in the year.